D'Onta Foreman Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- Conceding 102.3 rushing yards per game, the Dolphins have the seventh-ranked run defense in the NFL.
+- The Dolphins have the NFL's seventh-ranked defense against the run, allowing 102.3 yards per game.

-- The Dolphins have conceded 12 rushing touchdowns, seventh in the league.
+- This year the Dolphins have conceded 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances

-- Against the 49ers last week, Foreman rushed nine times for 17 yards and scored one touchdown.
+- In last week's contest against the 49ers, Foreman carried the ball nine times for 17 yards and scored one touchdown.

-- Over his last three outings, Foreman has piled up 172 rushing yards (57.3 per game) on 44 carries with two touchdowns.
+- Over his last three outings, Foreman has 172 rushing yards (57.3 per game) on 44 carries with two touchdowns.

 Foreman's Tennessee Teammates